Understanding Warmup-Stable-Decay Learning Rates: A River Valley Loss Landscape Perspective: Related Work

 \textbf{Theoretical Understanding on Loss Landscape.} A long line of research aims to better understand the loss landscape in deep learning (e.g., see \citet{freeman2017topologygeometryhalfrectifiednetwork, garipov2018losssurfacesmodeconnectivity, li2020explaining} and references therein).
 We will highlight several phenomena that are related to our findings.

-(1) Ill-conditioned directional sharpness and heavy-tailed noise: \citet{zhang2020gradient, NEURIPS2020_b05b57f6} examined the gradient noise in language modeling and observed that the noise is heavy-tailed in multiple dimensions. \citet{pan2023understanding, liu2024sophia} showed that the loss has vastly different curvatures in different dimensions.
+(1) Ill-conditioned directional sharpness and heavy-tailed noise: \citet{zhang2020gradient, NEURIPS2020_b05b57f6} examined the gradient noise in language modeling and observed that the noise is heavy-tailed in multiple dimensions. \citet{pan2023understanding, liu2024sophia} showed that the loss has vastly different curvatures in different dimensions. \citet{pan2022eigencurveoptimallearningrate} analyzes optimizing a quadratic function with skewed curvature theoretically.
 Our river valley landscape is consistent with these findings.

 (2) Benefit of large learning rates: Large learning rates have a provable regularizing effect in finding flatter minima~\citep{kong2020stochasticity, wang2022large}, and flatter minima typically have a better generalization effect, even in the pretraining setting~\citep{jiang2019fantastic, blanc2020implicit, liu2022pretraining, li2022happens, ma2022quadratic, lyu2023understanding, andriushchenko2023sgdlargestepsizes}.